 Text Marit Synnøve Vea

-Since the Avaldsnes Project was established in 1992, it has been a goal to initiate research and exploration of the royal manor area.
+Since the Avaldsnes Project was established in 1993, it has been a goal to initiate research and exploration of the royal manor area.
 We wanted to gain new knowledge by examinining the soil, the sea and the archives.

 EXAMINATIONS ON LAND IN COOPERATION WITH THE ARCHAEOLOGICAL MUSEUM, UiS

 During the period 1992-2006 the Archaeological Museum in Stavanger did a number of test excavations and registrations.
 The purpose was to find out:

 – Which kind of archaeological material is preserved in the ground?

 – Which of this archaeologist material can give us the most knowledge about the royal seat at Avaldsnes?

 – What are the most in danger of being destroyed?